 - Support diversion from the criminal justice system for low level behavioral health related offenses.

 The Community Response Team offers 24-hour services to communities experiencing psychiatric emergencies, trauma, or show signs of mental health and substance use disorders.
-To access these services, call or visit:

 35 K Street, NE